michael-wolfenden/sqlops-theme-onedark/README.md

 ## Installation

-The current release is available to [download as a .vsix file](https://github.com/michael-wolfenden/sqlops-theme-onedark/releases) and can be installed by opening the command palette (`ctrl/command+shift+p`) and selecting `Extensions: Install from VSIX...`
+The current release is available to [download as a .vsix file](https://github.com/michael-wolfenden/sqlops-theme-onedark/releases) and can be installed by opening the command palette and selecting `Extensions: Install from VSIX...`

+Once installed, set your color theme to `Atom One Dark`

 ## License